TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

 .. note::
    We didn't fill the :c:member:`~PyTypeObject.tp_alloc` slot ourselves.
-Rather :c:func:`PyType_Ready` fills it for us by inheriting it from our base class, which is :class:`object` by default.
+Rather :c:func:`PyType_Ready` fills it for us by inheriting it kutoka our base class, which is :class:`object` by default.
 Most types use the default allocation strategy.